silenNH/Twitter_Sentiment_Analysis/README.md

 The KSQLDB-Server can create a Kaka-Connector to the InfluxDb as well

-Check whether the connector is active by:
+Check whether the connector is active:

 ```bash
 sudo docker exec -it ksqldb-server ksql